 A thorough knowledge of wavefront aberrations enhances the overall understanding of the optics of the eye and aids practitioners in an accurate correction of aberration-related vision problems.
-Dr. He hopes that his research will provide ophthalmologists and optometrists both with comprehensive and effective information for wavefront guided vision corrections such as refractive surgery, cataract surgery, and contact lenses.
+Dr. He hopes that his research will provide ophthalmologists and optometrists both with comprehensive and effective information for wavefront guided vision corrections such as refractive surgery, cataract surgery, contact lenses, and accommodation restoration.
 In past years, Dr. He has presented the findings from his studies to the Association for Research in Vision and Ophthalmology at its annual conferences.

 Dr. He earned a PhD from the Department of Psychology at the University of Chicago and has a master’s of science degree in physiological optics from the Shanghai Institute of Physiology Chinese Academy of Science.
 He is a member of both ARVO and the Optical Society of America.
 He is also on the editorial review board for the Journal of Optometry.